Where Do Magnets Come From- Fun Facts About Magnets!

 Magnets have fascinated people for centuries with their unique properties and uses in everyday life.
 They come in different shapes and sizes, but have you ever wondered where magnets come from?
 In this article, we will explore the origins of magnets and their various applications.

 Magnets may be both natural and artificial.
-Natural magnets consist of the iron mineral magnetite, which is abundant in the Earth’s crust.
+The natural ones consist of iron mineral magnetite, which is abundant in the Earth’s crust.
 On the other hand, artificial magnets are created in a laboratory by treating magnetic metallic alloys to align the charged particles.
 Some of the most common manmade magnets are ceramic magnets and flexible magnets.

 Permanent magnets generate their magnetic forces due to their internal structure.
 Similarly, atoms and crystals contain both electrons and the atom’s nucleus.
 The nucleus and protons behave as miniature magnets, spinning pieces of electrical charges, including magnetic fields.
 Additionally, the electrons’ orbits form a magnetic field as they move around the nucleus.

 All the electrons of permanent magnets spin, and orbits align in materials known as ferromagnets, leading the substances to become magnetic.
 The SI unit of magnetism is Gausses.
 Therefore, a permanent magnet’s powerful magnetic field is around 8,000 gausses.
 The strongest magnets are 450,000 gausses, over 50 times stronger than that.

 Neodymium Iron Boron Magnets

 A neodymium magnet (often referred to as a NdFeB, NIB, or Neo magnet) is the most common form of rare-earth magnet.
 It is a permanent magnet composed of neodymium, iron, and boron in the tetragonal crystalline structure Nd2Fe14B.